lucerlab/GMM-NEA/README.md

 ## Overview

-`R` code implementing the methodologies reported in the paper "*Reconstruction of Nuclear Ensemble Approach Electronic Spectra using Probabilistic Machine Learning*" (L. Cerdán and D. Roca-Sanjuán, 2022).
+`R` code implementing the methodologies reported in the paper "*Reconstruction of Nuclear Ensemble Approach Electronic Spectra using Probabilistic Machine Learning*"
+([L. Cerdán and D. Roca-Sanjuán, 2022]{https://pubs.acs.org/10.1021/acs.jctc.2c00004}).
 It contains a fully functional version of the algorithm to reconstruct the NEA spectra using Kernel Density Estimation (KDE) Silverman's rule of thumb to choose the phenomenological bandwidth *d* (auto-*d*) and using Gaussian Mixture Models to avoid *d* altogether (GMM-NEA).